Departures: 7- days per week; Year-round

 Beginning in the Cascades and moving upriver through the eastern stretch of the Columbia River Gorge is the relatively young, but rapidly growing wine-making region known as the Columbia River American Viticulture Area (AVA).
 Often referred to as “A World of Wine in 40 Miles,” the Columbia River AVA consists of a combination of climates, soils, elevation, and geology to produce some of the most varied grape varietals in the Pacific Northwest.

 Our enthusiastic guides will introduce you to the most amazing places in the Gorge, Hood River Valley, and Mt Hood National Forest while providing a comprehensive narrative of this spectacular landscape and its transformative history.
 They will then transport you to one winery that best represents the unique offerings from the Columbia River AVA.
-Our stops include Multnomah Falls, Bonneville Fish Hatchery, Hood River, and Timberline Lodge (over halfway up the side of Mt.
+Our stops include Multnomah Falls, Bonneville Fish Hatchery, Hood River, one winery, and Timberline Lodge (over halfway up the side of Mt.
 Hood!!)

 Fed by underground streams that originate miles above on Larch Mountain, this ancient 620 foot (189 m) waterfall is divided into two sections; the upper falls plummets an impressive 542 feet into a pool and again drops 69 feet to form a creek that runs into the Columbia River.
 Multnomah Falls is the second highest year-round waterfall in the United States and the highest in Oregon.